Xbox 360 H.264 Conversion Guide

 • No B-Pyramid and P4x4 support

-The problem with both of these profiles, however, is that they are both High Profile profiles, meaning that software like Zune will not support them (the second section of this guide will cover how to connect your Xbox 360 to your PC so you can play/stream files off it, and using Zune is one of the options).
+The problem with both of these profiles, however, is that they are all High Profile profiles, meaning that software like Zune will not support them (the second section of this guide will cover how to connect your Xbox 360 to your PC so you can play/stream files off it, and using Zune is one of the options).
 This is easily solved though, because you can press the "Config" button to open the profile editing area.
-Next, select the "PD-PS3-Xbox360" or "PD-PS3-Xbox360_Fast" profiles, depending on which you want to edit.
+Next, select one of the Xbox 360 profiles, depending on which you want to edit.
 Change the "AVC Profile" setting to "Main" or "Baseline".
 Then press the "New" button, and enter in a new name for the profile.

 MeGUI: x264 New Profile